Digital Marketing Resume

 Cover Letter

 A cover letter is a short document, usually one page, that expresses your interest in the job position you are applying for and why you are a good fit for the company.
-Unlike a templated resume, you need to customize a cover letter to the company and specific job position you are applying for.
-The response rate with a cover letter beats sending only your resume to a hundred job listings and shows potential employers how serious you are in getting the job.
+Unlike a templated resume, you need to customise a cover letter to the company and specific job position you are applying for.

 Check out an example of a cover letter here.